Sid Wilson

-Sidney George Wilson (born January 20, 1977) is an American DJ and keyboardist.
-He is the turntablist and keyboardist for the heavy metal band Slipknot, in which he is designated #0.
+Sidney George Wilson (born January 20, 1977) is an American DJ and keyboardist and turntablist.
+He is best known for being the former DJ and keyboardist for the heavy metal band Slipknot, in which he was designated #0, until his firing from the band on August 14, 2026.

 Biography

 Wilson was born in Des Moines, Iowa.
 Both of his parents are from England.

-He performs in the American band Slipknot, and also tours as DJ Starscream, a name which is derived from the Transformers character of the same name.
+He performed in the American band Slipknot, and also tours as DJ Starscream, a name which is derived from the Transformers character of the same name.
 He is a fan of the Transformers franchise, and has Transformer tattoos.
-Musically within Slipknot, Wilson contributes scratching, sound effects, horrorlike noises as well as background noises/effects.
+Musically within Slipknot, Wilson contributed scratching, sound effects, horrorlike noises as well as background noises/effects.
 When numbers were being assigned to each band member, he insisted on being the number zero since it epitomized filth.
-He is also known to stage dive in Slipknot's early years, and in 2008, he broke both his heels when he jumped ten feet from the stage.
+He was also known to stage dive in Slipknot's early years, and in 2008, he broke both his heels when he jumped ten feet from the stage.
+On July 31, 2026, TMZ reported that Wilson was permanently removed from Slipknot, although without confirmation by the band or Wilson himself.
+Band member Jim Root stated about the report, "Don’t believe everything you read."
+On August 14, 2026, Slipknot announced that they had parted ways with Wilson; however, the post was deleted shortly afterwards.

 Outside Slipknot, Wilson has made a following in Japan as a jungle musician, under the pseudonym DJ Starscream, and is signed to the Japanese record label N2O Records.
 He collaborated with The Mad Capsule Markets vocalist Hiroshi Kyono on a song called "HAKAI (Destroy)" released on The Songs for Death Note the movie〜the Last name Tribute〜, a tribute album dedicated to the live action movie for the second Death Note film.
 A remix of the track also appeared on the Wagdug Futuristic Unity mini-album Nu Riot and 2008 album Hakai.

-In August 2010, he toured with his solo band Sid of which he is the lead vocalist.
-The band's debut album Sid was released on September 13, 2011, via digital download.
+In August 2010, he toured with his solo band SID of which he is the lead vocalist.
+The band's debut album SID was released on September 13, 2011, via digital download.
 In 2013 he was a support act for Vamps at their shows in Los Angeles and New York.